dattazigzag/local-meeting-transcript-summerizer/README.md

 ## Description

-> [!Warning]
+> [!Note]
-A multi-agent, privacy-first pipeline that transforms raw `.rtf` meeting transcripts from [Moonshine.ai](https://note-taker.moonshine.ai/) (CURRENTLY only for moonshine.
-Our transcriber's transcript handling is planned. _See at the bottom_) into polished, corporate-grade meeting minutes using local LLMs (like Gemma4 and Qwen) via Ollama.
+A multi-agent, privacy-first pipeline that transforms raw meeting transcripts into polished, corporate-grade meeting minutes using local LLMs (like Gemma4 and Qwen) via Ollama.
+Accepts `.rtf` exports from [Moonshine.ai](https://note-taker.moonshine.ai/) **and** `.md` exports from our local transcriber — the ingest step auto-detects the format and normalizes both into the same canonical shape before the LLM agents run.

 ## Overview